 Unless otherwise stipulated in writing, invoices are due and payable net within 30 days of issue.

 Payment is to be made in cash, by cheque, bank transfer, giro or postal cheque.
 Cheques are only accepted on account of payment.
 The Purchaser shall be responsible for all extra charges in particular bank fees.
-No exchanges can be accepted.
+No bills of exchange can be accepted.

-In the event of a delay in payment or an essential deterioration of its assets, iMPREG International can demand payment in cash before delivery for still outstanding deliveries from any current contract under the same legal relationship.
+In the event of a delay in payment or an essential deterioration of its assets, iMPREG can demand payment in cash before delivery for still outstanding deliveries from any current contract under discontinuance of the term of payment.

 In any event, the data of the postmark shall be taken as the effective date of payment.
-For electronic bank transfers, the day before iMPREG International´s bank is credited shall be taken as the effective date of payment.
+For electronic bank transfers, the day before iMPREG’s bank is credited shall be taken as the effective date of payment.

 § 7 Retention of title

 The purchase item remains the property of iMPREG until the demands accruing from the purchase agreement have been settled.
 The retention of title also remains in force for all claims against the Purchaser which iMPREG subsequently acquires in connection with the purchase item, e.g. due to repairs or the delivery of replacement parts or other performances.
 If the Purchaser is a public law juridical person, special public law asset agency or a merchant for which the agreement forms part of his commercial enterprise, this retention of title also applies for claims iMPREG has against the purchaser arising from their current business relationships.